If you wonder how to find time to do everything in your life then you need to master these two things. Let me show you how.

 Once you have mastered the Art of Walking Away it is time to learn the next most important thing:

 What To Do When

-Once you know what your priorities, you have the problem of ‘When to make time’.
+You know what your priorities are but you have the problem of ‘When to make time’.
 When should you do all the things you have to do?

 There are three types of work in everybody’s life:

 'Goals without plans are just dreams'...
 We cannot live the life of our dreams until we have a plan!

 Be the Deliberate, Intentional, Confident Mom that you always wanted to be.
 Download this FREE life planner and get started!

 The Must Do things are the most important things in our life.

 They are responsibility.
 For example, get food on the table, laundry, send kids to school, bathe the child, spend some time playing or talking to our children, eat food ourselves, have a nap – these are things that are essential to the well being of not just others but also ourselves.

 Things that we can do.